SamuelCochrane/samuelcochrane.github.io/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:,<br>
+Hi, I'm **{{ site.author.name }}** :wave:,<br>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+I'm an intelligence developer.
+Whether that's ETL'ing the data itself it make it useable, or working directly with the client to design a beautiful and functional window into their business - I'm there.

+Right now, I'm working on:
+- Building new & outstanding PowerBI/PowerApps work for my stakeholders within a Fortune-5 company. :bar_chart:
+- Refining my latest Android app: a quantified-self project for tracking your energy levels. :iphone:

+Always seeking an opportunity to make things better.
+Let's connect. :smile:

 <div class="row">
-{% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}
+{% include about/skills.html title="Front-End Skills" source=site.data.programming-skills %}
-{% include about/skills.html title="Other Skills" source=site.data.other-skills %}
+{% include about/skills.html title="Back-End Skills" source=site.data.other-skills %}
 </div>

 <div class="row">